 What is the format of proposal?

-- The application should include a 4-page proposal, an optional 1-page trainee stipend supplement, and 1-page budget justification.
-The 4-page proposal is free-form.
+- The application should include a 5-page proposal, an optional 1-page trainee stipend form, and 1-page budget justification form.
+The 5-page proposal is free-form.
 While applicants can decide how best to structure the proposal content, we recommend that you use the space to adequately address each of the selection criteria.
-For previously or currently funded clusters, the application should also include the outcomes report from your most recent GCRC award.
+For previously or currently funded clusters, the application should also include the GCRC outcomes report from your most recent GCRC award.
 In all cases, the application should be submitted as a single PDF document.

 Do I need to include references in my proposal?